nllong/OpenStudio-wiki/Configuring-OpenStudio-Build-Environments.md

     * [OS X 10.8](Configuring-OpenStudio-Build-Environments#os-x-108)

 # Using the Superbuild
 This is the fastest, most reliable method of getting a working OpenStudio build.
+These instructions assume that you have successfully [cloned the OpenStudio repository](Using-OpenStudio-with-Git-and-GitHub#cloning-the-repository-to-your-local-computer) already.

 ### Windows
 Install Visual Studio 2008 or 2010, CMake, OpenSSL, and EnergyPlus 8.0